IECA Community Rules, Etiquette, and Privacy Guidelines

 PART I: Confidentiality

 The IECA Member Network is a private, closed discussion forum for the exclusive use of IECA professional, associate, and student members.
 Only IECA member consultants can read or post to this forum.
-The forwarding or sharing of content on the IECA Member Network beyond the IECA membership is forbidden without the author(s)’s prior and specific written permission.
+The forwarding or sharing of content from the IECA Member Network beyond the IECA membership is forbidden without the author(s)’s prior and specific written permission.
 IECA staff will immediately terminate the IECA Member Network access of anyone who violates this confidentiality standard and will then refer the matter to the IECA Committee on Ethics & Professional Practices, initiating a formal grievance procedure that may result in suspension of or removal from membership.

 PART 2: Appropriate Content

 The IECA Member Network is a professional communications forum, and postings should address professional issues of interest to the membership or to a substantial subgroup within the membership.
 Postings that are self-promotional or that promote events in which the author has a financial stake are not acceptable.
 IEC job openings can be posted in the appropriate specialty community as long as the posting does not contain promotional language.
 Personal postings and one-to-one responses should be directed to individuals, not the entire community.
 The posting of jokes is discouraged.
 Because IECA is a Section 501(c)(6) organization, the Member Network may not be used as a forum to discuss political issues or advocate for candidates at any level.
 IECA staff will contact anyone who violates these standards, and repeat offenders may lose access to the Member Network and may be referred to the IECA Committee on Ethics & Professional Practices for further action.
+See Part 6 below for additional information.

 PART 3: Appropriate Inquiries